kfix97/bondyields/README.md

 A widening spread typically signals increased market concern about corporate creditworthiness (e.g., during recessions), while a narrowing spread can indicate improving investor confidence.

 Site available at https://bondyields.vercel.app/

+Built with help from Cursor and Mike Osborne